BHashemi2021/Pewlett-Hackard-Analysis/README.md

 -----------------------

 We need to get some information about the employees who are about to retire from Employee and Titles tables.
-The best way to retrieve the information would be an outer left join between these two tables as shown in Figure 2 below.
+The best way to retrieve the information we need would be an outer left join between these two tables as shown in Figure 2 below.

 #### Figure 2: Left Outer Join on Employees and Titles Tables